-You take backlight portraits against the daylight and get an awful dark portrait instead of a dreamy photo in golden sunrays?
-If you’re not experienced in backlit photography and can’t light your model correctly, I’ve gathered basic backlighting photography tips about equipment, photo editing, and creative ideas.
+You take backlight portraits against the daylight and get an awful dark portrait instead of a dreamy photo in golden sunrays.
+Sound familiar?
+If you’re not experienced in backlit photography and find it difficult to light your model correctly, read on.
+I’ve gathered together some basic backlighting photography tips about equipment, photo editing, and creative ideas.

-Speaking about backlighting photography, I mean any photo genre when the object is placed in front of the light source, so it is lit from behind.
-Typically, portrait photographers choose this shooting style, while performing photo sessions in warm seasons, when the sun is too bright and will inevitably cause deep shadows on the model’s face.
-Another reason to opt for this technique is to enable your clients comfortably pose, without the constant need to squint because of the bright light.
+When I use the term backlighting photography, I’m referring to any photo genre where the object is placed in front of the light source, so it is lit from behind.
+Typically, portrait photographers choose this shooting style when performing photo sessions in warm seasons, when the sun is too bright and will inevitably cause deep shadows on the model’s face.
+Another reason to opt for this technique is to enable your clients to comfortably pose, without the constant need to squint because of the bright light.

 In most cases, photographers decide on using flash behind subject to achieve the desired effects.
 Still, you may save on additional equipment and use natural light.
 It is done in such a way that the light reaches the lens and results in a beautiful glow around the model.
-Using this method of taking portraits, you can interestingly emphasize the face features, posture and make the model more noticeable against the background.
+Using this method of taking portraits, you can interestingly emphasize the facial features, highlight the posture, and make the model more noticeable against the background.

 If you happen to take backlit images at noon in natural light, the effect may be somehow different.
 Mainly, with the sun up high in the sky, only the upper part of your model will be properly lit.
 The rest of the body (the back part) receives very little light.